 Good success be to the Romans, and to the people of the Jews, by sea and by land for ever: the sword also and enemy be far from them, If there come first any war upon the Romans or any of their confederates throughout all their dominion, The people of the Jews shall help them, as the time shall be appointed, with all their heart: Neither shall they give anything unto them that make war upon them, or aid them with victuals, weapons, money, or ships, as it hath seemed good unto the Romans; but they shall keep their covenants without taking anything therefore.
 In the same manner also, if war come first upon the nation of the Jews, the Romans shall help them with all their heart, according as the time shall be appointed them: Neither shall victuals be given to them that take part against them, or weapons, or money, or ships, as it hath seemed good to the Romans; but they shall keep their covenants, and that without deceit.
 According to these articles did the Romans make a covenant with the people of the Jews (1 Macc.
 8:23–29).

 A century later, Pompey the Great conquered the Land of Israel and disbanded the Hasmonean kingdom (63 BCE).
 Then, after ruling it for more than 130 years, the Romans, led by Vespasian and his son Titus, destroyed the Jewish Temple (70 CE).
 This was the second time that the Jewish Temple was destroyed.
-The First Temple had been built by King Solomon in around 1000 BCE and destroyed in 586 BCE by the Babylonians.
+According to tradition, the First Temple had been built by King Solomon in around 1000 BCE and destroyed in 586 BCE by the Babylonians.
 Seventy years later, under the auspices of the Persian Empire, the Second Temple had been built (516 BCE).
 Unlike the first destruction, which had occurred because of rapid geopolitical processes, the second was the culmination of a 130-year-long conflict.

 By the time the Second Temple was destroyed, Rome had become for many Jews the embodiment of the fourth beast in the vision of Daniel (Daniel 7)—a terrifying, nameless creature that would crush the whole world.
 As if to prove them right, Vespasian minted coins with the inscription “Judaea Capta”—Judea is captive.
 A generation later, Tacitus, one of the greatest Roman historians, would describe the Jews as a misanthropic nation: “Jews are extremely loyal toward one another, and always ready to show compassion, but toward every other people they feel only hate and enmity” (Tacitus, History, 5.5).
 The Jews, he added, despise Roman customs: “The Jews regard as profane all that we hold sacred; on the other hand, they permit all that we abhor” (ibid., 4).
 Seventy years after the destruction of the Second Temple, the Jews and the Romans clashed again in the Bar Kokhba revolt (132–136).
 From now on, the Jews would call Rome “the kingdom of Evil, which destroyed our homes, and burned our halls, and exiled our land”.
 Indeed, the Romans even forbade Jews from entering Jerusalem.
 How did Jews transform from friends of the Romans to a race known, by the latter, to be “in the contempt of the gods” (Pliny, Natural History, 13, 46)?